inmanta/inmanta-core/docs/resource_sets.rst

 other is the use of some external distributor of unique values (e.g. a plugin to generate a UUID or to allocate values in an inventory).

-TODO: indexes, do they even suffice now that we don't check on the API level yet?
-For core-only custom check is always required
+TODO: elaborate: which values need to be unique?
+How do you achieve this with indexes and/or allocation?
 TODO: when using inventory, responsibility for uniqueness is shifted to inventory
-TODO: which values need to be unique?

-TODO: section about ownership: indexes vs inventory
 TODO: example model (running example? mention assumption that resource id is netid+rid) + trees + highlight tree if there would be an index on Router id + that's where inventory comes into play